OlivierLD/ROB/raspberry-sailor/MUX-implementations/NMEA-multiplexer-basic/HOWTO.md

 The web UI is customizable at will.
 Above is an example of the ChartlessMap WebComponent.
 In case this is good enough for you, the eInk screen can become optional.

+And as soon as you have a configuration that fits your needs, do make a backup of your SD card...

 ### Summary
 So, you now have a system that starts at boot.